Sex–gender distinction: Research on intersexuality

-Feminist critiques of the medical management of intersex infants—particularly John Money’s “Optimal Gender of Rearing” model—expose how binary sex categories are socially imposed through norms.
+Feminist critiques of the medical management of intersex infants—particularly John Money's "Optimal Gender of Rearing" model—expose how binary sex categories are socially imposed through norms.
 Scholars like Anne Fausto-Sterling, Suzanne Kessler, and Judith Butler highlighted how heteronormative and gendered ideals guided medical decisions.

 Kessler, in a 1990 survey of medical specialists in pediatric intersexuality, found out that when a child was born with XY chromosomes but ambiguous genitalia, their sex was often determined according to the size of their penis.
 Thus, even if the sex/gender distinction holds, the dichotomies of female/male and masculine/feminine are not themselves exhaustive.

 Fausto-Sterling's Sexing the Body famously addresses the birth of intersex children.
 In their case, the standard model (sex/gender distinction) is seen as incorrect with regard to its notion that there are only two sexes, male and female.
 This is because "complete maleness and complete femaleness represent the extreme ends of a spectrum of possible body types."
-In other words, Fausto-Sterling argues that sex is a continuum.
-She believes that sex is socially constructed because nature does not decide on who is seen as a male or female physically.
-Rather, doctors decide what seems to be a "natural" sex for the inhabitants of society.
-In addition, the gender, behavior, actions, and appearance of males/females is also seen as socially constructed because codes of femininity and masculinity are chosen and deemed fit by society for societal usage.
+In other words, Fausto-Sterling argues that sex is a continuum, and that nature does not decide who is socially considered male or female; instead, it is doctors who establish what appears to be the "natural" sex for the inhabitants of society.

+In Histories of the Transgender Child (2018), historian Jules Gill-Peterson presents an extensive critique of Money and Stoller's gender theory and its acceptance by feminism in the 1970s.
+She situates the development of the sex/gender distinction within the context of the medicalization of intersexuality.

+Legal scholarship has examined how sex classification in cases of intersex variation has been determined through institutional practices.
+Maayan Sudai shows that, in earlier legal contexts, sex was determined through evidentiary processes that incorporated physical, social, and behavioral factors, and that the later rise of medical authority shifted the determination of sex from courts to clinical settings, where it was increasingly treated as a matter for medical expertise.